Join a growing network of societies in Cambridge seeking to combat social and environmental issues.

 Just Love Cambridge Our vision is to inspire and release every Christian student to pursue the Biblical call to social justice.
 The best way to find out more is to find us on social media, look at our website, and sign up to our mailing list.
 Our committee are all listed on the website, so feel free to drop one of us a message, we'd be very happy to talk!

-Cambridge Hub Schools Plus Coordinated by the Cambridge Hub; aims to help young people to achieve their academic potential by matching them with university student tutors.
+Cambridge Hub Schools Plus (check back in next year when this project is runnning again!)
+Coordinated by the Cambridge Hub; aims to help young people to achieve their academic potential by matching them with university student tutors.
 Runs tutoring projects that focus on Literacy, History, debating and public speaking, and English as a second language (ESL).

 Future of Sentience Cambridge: Empowering the next generation of leaders to steer technological development wisely and improve the long-run future of sentient life.
 Students can work on projects (from policy papers to AI research) with mentors such as the cofounder of Skype.
 Students can also come to discussion groups, workshops and other events.